-(1) SLR 8.075 is reserved for judicial districts to announce that they have adopted a standardized parenting plan.
+- (1) SLR 8.075 is reserved for judicial districts to announce that they have adopted a standardized parenting plan. - (2) The standardized parenting plan shall be placed in an appendix to the SLR or on the court's website or both.

-- (2) The standardized parenting plan shall be placed in an appendix to the SLR or on the court's website or both. - 8.080 STATUTORY RESTRAINING ORDER TO PREVENT DISSIPATION OF ASSETS IN CERTAIN DOMESTIC RELATIONS ACTIONS (Adopted out-of-cycle on December 5, 2003, pursuant to CJO 03-072; effective January 1, 2004.) - (1) The form of notice specified in Form 8.080.1 in the UTCR Appendix of Forms must be used for the statutory restraining order established by ORS 107.093.
+8.080 STATUTORY RESTRAINING ORDER TO PREVENT DISSIPATION OF ASSETS IN CERTAIN DOMESTIC RELATIONS ACTIONS

+- (1) The form of notice specified in Form 8.080.1 in the UTCR Appendix of Forms must be used for the statutory restraining order established by ORS 107.093.
 The petitioner must ensure that a copy of the notice is attached to the summons as required by ORS 107.093(5).
 The notice need not be signed by a judge. - (2) The form of notice specified in Form 8.080.2 in the UTCR Appendix of Forms must be used for the statutory restraining order established by ORS 109.103(5).
 The petitioner must ensure that a copy of the notice is attached to the summons as required by ORS 109.103(5)(d).
-The notice need not be signed by a judge. - (3) The request for hearing required by ORS 107.093(3) or 109.103(5)(b) shall be in substantially the same form as specified in Form 8.080.3 in the UTCR Appendix of Forms. - 8.090 CERTIFICATE REGARDING PENDING CHILD SUPPORT PROCEEDINGS AND/OR EXISTING CHILD SUPPORT ORDERS AND/OR JUDGMENTS (Adopted out-of-cycle on December 5, 2003, pursuant to CJO 03-071; effective January 1, 2004.)
+The notice need not be signed by a judge. - (3) The request for hearing required by ORS 107.093(3) or 109.103(5)(b) shall be in substantially the same form as specified in Form 8.080.3 in the UTCR Appendix of Forms.

+8.090 CERTIFICATE REGARDING PENDING CHILD SUPPORT PROCEEDINGS AND/OR EXISTING CHILD SUPPORT ORDERS AND/OR JUDGMENTS